the Platform for Automated Workflows by SSRL

 paws was written at SSRL by Chris Tassone’s research group.
 If you use paws in your published research, a citation would be appreciated.

 Before citing paws, it is of primary importance that you cite the authors of the original work that produced your results: this is almost certainly separate from the authors of paws.
-Citations for your specific operations might be found by in the paws documentation.
-If you have trouble finding proper citations, please contact us at email@example.com, and we will do our best to help.
+Citations for your specific Operations should be found in the paws documentation.
+If you have trouble finding proper citations, please contact us at firstname.lastname@example.org, and we will do our best to help.

 The 3-clause BSD-like license attached to this software can be found in the LICENSE file in the source code root directory.